fkaduk/kobodeck/README.md

   schema (stored as `testdata/nickel-schema.sql`) so that tests fail if the code makes assumptions that break on a schema change after a firmware update.
-- The udev rule in `root/etc/udev/rules.d/90-kobodeck.rules` triggers on `eth*` in addition to `wlan*`.
-Kobos have no ethernet port, so the `eth*` line is dead code and should be removed.
 - Sync favourite/starred status from the Kobo to Readeck (in addition to read status).
 - Sync highlights and annotations from the Kobo (`Bookmark` table in